Oscar McInerney

-Oscar McInerney (born 10 July 1994) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
-He was drafted by Brisbane with pick 37 in the 2017 rookie draft.
-He made his debut in the loss to Greater Western Sydney at Sydney Showground Stadium in round 6 of the 2018 season.
+Oscar McInerney (born 10 July 1994) is a former professional Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).
+Brisbane drafted him with pick 37 in the 2017 rookie draft.
+He made his debut in the loss to Greater Western Sydney at Sydney Showground Stadium in round 6, 2018.

 Early life and junior football

 Oscar attended Ringwood Secondary College in Melbourne's east, graduating in 2012.
+After leaving school, he played local football for Montrose in the Eastern Football League.
 McInerney was recruited to the VFL club Casey Scorpions for 2016, as a 204 cm ruckman, quickly making an impression with his ability to cover the ground, accurate tap work and clean hands below the knees.
-Winner of the A. Todd Medal for the best player in the AFL Victoria Development League, McInerney featured in the Scorpions’ VFL Finals campaign and attended the NAB AFL State Combine.
+Winner of the A. Todd Medal for the best player in the VFL Development League, McInerney featured in the Scorpions’ VFL Finals campaign and attended the NAB AFL State Combine.